FerretDB/FerretDB/website/blog/2023-10-19-install-ferretdb-mongodb-alternative-ubuntu.md

 ![How to install FerretDB on Ubuntu](/img/blog/install-ferretdb-ubuntu.jpg)

 FerretDB is an open-source document database that allows you to run MongoDB commands and queries with options to use either PostgreSQL or SQLite as the backend.
-While you can run FerretDB on many operating systems including Ubuntu, there are separate requirements for each.
+While you can run FerretDB on many operating systems including Ubuntu, there are separate requirements for each OS.

 <!--truncate-->

-Installing FerretDB on Ubuntu can be a tad tricky, especially when you setting up your backend choice, or `systemd` service.
+Installing FerretDB on Ubuntu can be a tad tricky, especially when setting up your backend choice, or `systemd` service.

 In this tutorial, you will learn to install FerretDB on Ubuntu, and how to set it using a `systemd` file.